researchstudio-sat/webofneeds/documentation/build-with-eclipse.md

 		* if you don't find it
 			* build the whole project with `mvn install -Dmaven.test.skip=true`
 			* try again
-	* Add the `won-utils-tls-x.y-jar`, which is generated into webofneeds/target/required-libs to your tomcat's classpath libs
+	* Like above, add another classpath entry: the `won-utils-tls-x.y-jar`, which is generated into `webofneeds/target/required-libs` by the maven build
 	*  Server Locations: Use Workspace Metadata
 	*  Server Options
 		* [x] Serve modules without publishing *(allows for instant effect of changes)*